puppetlabs/puppet-docs/source/puppet/3.7/reference/config_print.markdown

 Imitating Puppet Apply
 -----

-To see the settings the puppet apply command would use:
+To see the settings the Puppet apply command would use:

 * Specify `--section user`.
 * Remember to use `sudo`.
-* If you are seeing something unexpected, check the cron job or script that is responsible for configuring the machine with puppet apply.
+* If you are seeing something unexpected, check the cron job or script that is responsible for configuring the machine with Puppet apply.
 Make sure it is using the standard [confdir][] and [vardir][], is running as root, and isn't overriding other settings with command line options.
 If it's doing anything unusual, you may have to set more options for the config print command.

 ### Example

-To see whether puppet apply is configured to use reports:
+To see whether Puppet apply is configured to use reports:

     $ sudo puppet config print report reports --section user report = true